OctopusDeploy/blog/blog/2019-11/powershell-pipe-escaping/index.md

  - Octopus
 ---

-Recently I was tasked with spinning up some Azure web applications, and to save some time I use the Azure CLI to run the command `az webapp create -g testgroup -p testplan -n testapp --runtime "node|10.6"`, which resulted in the very obtuse error `'10.6' is not recognized as an internal or external command, operable program or batch file.`.
+Recently I was tasked with spinning up some Azure web applications, and to save some time I use the Azure CLI to run the command `az webapp create -g testgroup -p testplan -n testapp --runtime "node|10.6"`.
+This resulted in the very obtuse error `'10.6' is not recognized as an internal or external command, operable program or batch file.`, and it took me some Googling to understand the problem.

 In this blog post we'll look at some of the ways to resolve this error.